Don’t say what you’re about to say

 Jason grimaced.
 A bomb that couldn’t be traced made it harder to pin this on Sorel.
 “So we don’t know anything.”

-“Well, we know that Sorel and his guys know about you being targeted by the PCPD, and that Elizabeth is part of the whole thing.
+“Well, if what was said to Elizabeth was true, Sorel and his guys know about you being targeted by the PCPD and Elizabeth’s role in it.
 That Christmas party—it put you two on the map,” Sonny continued.
 “No one knew where you’d been in those weeks, but Nikolas Cassadine made it very clear.
 Apparently, after we left, Stefan confronted him and Nikolas told him—in front of witnesses—he’d caught you at the studio.”

 Jason exhaled slowly, then leaned back against the counter.
 “Am I supposed to keep Elizabeth locked up in the penthouse until we do know—”